-Engineers measure the quality of equipment partly in terms of its signal to noise ratio.
+Engineers measure the quality of audio and video equipment partly in terms of its signal to noise ratio.
 Older analogue forms of media—records, amplifiers, AM radio, and almost anything else along this sonic chain—often contributed significant amounts of their own noise: unwanted intrusions against the ideal of perfect silence.
 Hiss from audio tape and tube amplifiers were a common problem before the new century, as was an audible hum from a circuit picking up stray noise from other electrical sources.
 Even playing your uncle Fred’s old vinyl copy of a Cream album can let you re-live those days.
 Years of accumulated dust and scratches across the groves can make it seem like Eric Clapton was a tap dancer as well as an awesome guitarist.
 Listening to vinyl recordings of Debussy could be even worse.
 Clicks, hiss, pops and needle jumps were never part of the French minimalist’s musical vocabulary.
 Hearing them under his music is the equivalent to pouring coffee on a white rug.

 These days music comes to us on a mostly clean canvas.
 Digital platforms and better equipment have mostly eliminated noise intrusions that older Americans remember from the early days of “stereophonic sound” and homemade Heathkit amplifiers.
 Even a humble MP3 player hardly produces an audible hiss.